-As we usher in a new technological age, we continuously increase our use high density content that we don’t have the technical infrastructure to support.
+As we usher in a new technological age, we continuously increase our use of high-density content that we don’t have the technical infrastructure to support.
 Our demand for global content is on the verge of outstripping the limits of the current global bandwidth limits.
 Bluntly, we are at risk of Global Bandwidth Starvation.

 Feeding the Ever-Hungry Data Demands

-As our technology becomes more data intensive and includes the increase in quality of video content and the rise of 3D technologies, we are ill-equipped to deal with the data demands of the future.
+As our technology becomes more data-intensive and includes the increase in the quality of video content and the rise of 3D technologies, we are ill-equipped to deal with the data demands of the future.
 The fixation with mobile and video content puts tremendous strain on the data pipeline.
-TeleoGraphys Global Bandwidth Research Service notes that no continent has experienced an annual growth less than 40% over the past five years.
+TeleoGraphys Global Bandwidth Research Service notes that no continent has experienced annual growth of less than 40% over the past five years.
 As data traffic rises at a rate of 53% every year, this constant growth of demand has forced the industry to be in a constant state of innovation.
-For data links at the intersection between Africa, Asia and Europe, traffic has been astronomical.
+For data links at the intersection between Africa, Asia, and Europe, traffic has been astronomical.
 As more users watch video content on both computers and mobile devices our data consumption is only set to increase.

 How is data starvation even possible??

 As we’ve gone deeper into the technological age of the 21st century, our data consumption has increased astronomically.
 The rise in usage of video content has been particularly bandwidth intensive.
 Video content sites like YouTube boast millions of users every day, consuming countless hours of content, and that’s before we even consider the amount of data used by other streaming sites like BitTorrent.
 As our online video content becomes more advanced, the demand for data will begin to exceed the supply.
 According to Cisco, it would take more than 5 million years to watch the amount of video that will be transferred every month in 2020.
 The present infrastructure is simply not equipped to be able to handle that data consumption.